 Saturday Infrared photo, Cass Scenic Railroad Heisler #6 pulls past the old Farmhouse

-In this week’s Saturday Infrared photo, Cass Scenic Railroad Heisler #6 pulls past the old Farmhouse from the School House Curve as they head back to Cass, West Virginia from Durban, during the Cass Spring Photographers Special, on May 4th, 2025.
+In this week’s Saturday Infrared photo, Cass Scenic Railroad Heisler #6 pulls past the old Farmhouse from the School House Curve as they head back to Cass, West Virginia from Durbin, during the Cass Spring Photographers Special, on May 4th, 2025.

 According to the Mountain Rail West Virginia Website: The Meadow River Lumber No. 6 was built by the Heisler Locomotive Works in Erie, PA, in 1929 for the Bostonia Coal & Clay Products Company of New Bethlehem, PA.